Kalamazoo Living HIstory Show -Dealer Information Page-

 SALE OF ANIMAL PARTS

-Persons engaged in the sale and/or purchase of game and non-game; turtle, reptile, bird, animal hides, plumes, feathers, teeth, claws, bones, parts or organs are to check with the MICHIGAN DEPARTMENT OF NATURAL RESOURCES to determine if restrictions apply.
-Under Michigan Law, commercially tanned skins, hides or manufactured products of non-endangered species may be bought and sold.
+Persons engaged in the sale and/or purchase of game and non-game; turtle, reptile, bird, animal hides, plumes, feathers, teeth, claws, bones, parts or organs are to check with the MICHIGAN DEPARTMENT OF NATURAL RESOURCES to determine if restrictions apply: Michigan Department of Natural Resources, Law Enforcement Division, P.O.
+Box 30028, Lansing, MI 48909 Telephone 517.373.1230 www.michigan.gov/dnr

 SALE OF NATIVE AMERICAN ARTS & CRAFTS